DevonGifford/Spotify-Clone/README.md

 <strong>One major lesson learned?</strong> <br>
 The development and implementation of a debounce action.
 By wielding the mighty useDebounce hook, I unleashed the ability to delay the execution of search queries, vanquishing excessive API requests and elevating the performance of the search feature to god-tier levels.
 A 🌩️ lightning strike of optimization that boosted user interactions and harnessed the might of data retrieval efficiency & a valuable learning experience 💯

 But wait, there's more!
-I also delved into the arcane <strong>arts of preventing pages from being 🧠 cached</strong>. <br>
+I also delved into the arcane <strong>arts of preventing pages from being cached 🧠</strong>. <br>
 In this critical mission, I wielded the sacred knowledge of setting the revalidate property to 0 in the sacred scrolls of layout.ts, thus ensuring that the page always served the freshest data from the server, delivering users an unparalleled experience of up-to-the-minute information.
 It shielded us from the potential perils of caching, safeguarding a flawless user journey. 🛡️

 Next up, I <strong>crafted a middleware like a master blacksmith</strong>, forging an impenetrable fortress of authentication and session management using Supabase.
 This wizardry enabled both noble non-authenticated users and esteemed adventurers to access different parts of the application, while keeping the treasured routes protected and performing righteous authentication checks. 🛡️🔒